oVirt/ovirt-site/source/release/4.4.0/index.md

 #### oVirt Engine

+ - [BZ 1816648](https://bugzilla.redhat.com/1816648) **upgrade from 4.3 to 4.4 fails on pg_restore**

  - [BZ 1820182](https://bugzilla.redhat.com/1820182) **ISCSI/FC- LSM/Cloning a VM(deep copy) from template fails in 'MeasureVolumeVDS' method with Could not open image No such file or directory**

- - [BZ 1816648](https://bugzilla.redhat.com/1816648) **upgrade from 4.3 to 4.4 fails on pg_restore**
+ - [BZ 1823348](https://bugzilla.redhat.com/1823348) **Attaching CDROM to a VM from an ISO residing on a block domain fails**

  - [BZ 1819205](https://bugzilla.redhat.com/1819205) **[CodeChange][i18n] oVirt 4.4 webadmin - translation update**

+ - [BZ 1820995](https://bugzilla.redhat.com/1820995) **[OVN] ovirt-provider-ovn.service is dead after deploy/upgrade to ovirt-engine-4.4.0-0.31.master.el8ev.noarch**